Skip to main content

 Tenant must clean the property to a professional standard.
 This is only fair if the property was cleaned to a professional standard before you moved in.

 Tenant must pay for professional cleaning.
-This is not fair and cannot be enforced.
-Fees like this are now banned.
+This is not fair and your landlord cannot make you do it.
+Fees like this are banned.

 Gardening charges